mysociety/fixmystreet/README.md

 ## Releases

+* v1.4.2 (14th July 2014)
+    - Maintenance release to deal with failing package installation. #832
+    - User additions/improvements:
+        - New links from /reports to open/fixed reports. #798
+        - Better detection of signing in on /auth form. #816
+    - Installation/developer improvements:
+        - Allow SMTP username/password to be specified. #406
+        - Correct GitHub link in Vagrantfile.
+        - Error correctly if cron-wrapper fails to run.
+        - Rename 'default' web templates directory to 'base'.
+        - Move UK-specific text to separate templates. #344
+        - Upgrade bundled cpanm. #807
 * v1.4.1 (23rd May 2014)
     - Don't run some cron scripts by default, and rejig timings, to alleviate memory problems on EC2 micro instances. #640